Fulton School Grant Information

 - Request for Travel form (if for travel)

-All full-time faculty members of the Fulton School of Liberal Arts, including full-time non-tenure track faculty, may apply for a Fulton Grant.
-However, no applications will be considered from previous Fulton grant recipients who have not submitted their most recent post-grant reports (1-2 pages) prior to submission of a new application.
+All full-time faculty members of the Fulton School of Liberal Arts, including full-time non-tenure track faculty, may apply for a Fulton Faculty Grant for up to $3,000 per academic year.
+No applications will be considered from previous Fulton faculty grant recipients who have not submitted their most recent post-grant reports (1-2 pages) prior to submission of a new application.

 Research and Development